d-oliveros/ngSmoothScroll/README.md

-Angular Smooth Scroll
+Angular smooth scroll
 ==============

 A pure-javascript library and set of directives to scroll smoothly to an element with easing.

 No jQuery required.

 # Features